-OR c) prepared as consumer-ready cuts packaged for direct retail sale, not including minced (ground) meat, not including the head and neck, not exceeding 3kg per package, with the following tissues removed: axillary, medial and lateral iliac, sacral, iliofemoral (deep inguinal), mammary (superficial inguinal), superficial and deep popliteal, dorsal superficial cervical, ventral superficial cervical, middle superficial cervical, gluteal and ischiatic lymph
+OR c) prepared as consumer-ready cuts packaged for direct retail sale, not including minced (ground) meat, not including the head and neck, not exceeding 3kg per package, with the following tissues removed: axillary, medial and lateral iliac, sacral, iliofemoral (deep inguinal), mammary (superficial inguinal), superficial and deep popliteal, dorsal superficial cervical, ventral superficial cervical, middle superficial cervical, gluteal and ischiatic lymph nodes; and any other macroscopically visible lymphatic tissue (i.e. lymph nodes and lymphatic vessels) encountered during processing; OR d) none of the above.
+(Note: Products that are certified as none of the above need to be processed in a New Zealand transitional facility prior to being given a biosecurity clearance.)
+Mandarin/ Tangerine Additional declaration required on the phytosanitary certificate required - APHIS must provide the following additional declarations to the phytosanitary certificates: Mandarins/tangerines in this consignment have: (i) been inspected in accordance with appropriate official procedures and found to be free from any visually detectable quarantine pests, specified by the New Zealand Ministry of Agriculture and Forestry.
+AND (ii) undergone appropriate pest control activities that are effective against: Aleurocanthus woglumi; Spiroplasma citri [VO]; Xanthomonas campestris OR been sourced from an area free (verified by an official detection survey) from: Aleurocanthus woglumi; Spiroplasma citri [VO]; Xanthomonas campestris AND (iii) treated in accordance with Appendix 1 of the arrangement between Ministry of Primary Industries and the United States Department of Agriculture, Animal and Plant Health Inspection Service concerning the access of host material of fruit fly species of economic significance into New Zealand from the United States of Americadgmvmgnbv,fn.
+Please see page 364 of Import Health Standard requirements at Fresh Fruit and Vegetables for more information.

-.
-1 1

-nodes; and any other macroscopically

-visible lymphatic tissue (i.e. lymph nodes

-and lymphatic vessels) encountered during

-processing;

-OR d) none of the above. ( Note: Products

-that are certified as none of the above need

-to be processed in a New Zealand

-transitional facility prior to being given a

-biosecurity clearance.)

-orosecurity elegranee.)

-APHIS must provide the following

-additional declarations to the

-phytosanitary certificates:

-Mandarins/tangerines in this consignment

-have: (i) been inspected in accordance

-with appropriate official procedures and

-found to be free from any visually

-detectable quarantine pests, specified by

-the New Zealand Ministry of Agriculture

-and Forestry.
-AND

-(ii) undergone appropriate pest control

-activities that are effective against:

-Aleurocanthus woglumi ; Spiroplasma

-Additional citri [VO] ; Xanthomonas campestris OR

-declaration required been sourced from an area free (verified

-Mandarin/ on the phytosanitary by an official detection survey) from:

-Tangerine certificate required - Aleurocanthus woglumi ; Spiroplasma

-rungerme citri [VO]; Xanthomonas

-campestris AND

-(iii) treated in accordance with Appendix

-1 of the arrangement between Ministry of

-Primary Industries and the United States

-Department of Agriculture, Animal and

-Plant Health Inspection Service

-concerning the access of host material of

-fruit fly species of economic significance

-into New Zealand from the United States

-of Americadgmvmgnbv,fn,.

-Please see page 364 of Import Health

-Standard requirements at Fresh Fruit and

-Vegetables for more information.